learn-co-curriculum/phrg-git-add-patch/README.md

 $
 ```

-Having gotten to the end of the changes in our `routes.rb`, our prompts stop and we exit back to the command line.
+Having gotten to the end of the changes in our `routes.rb`, our prompts stop, and we exit back to the command line.
 Let's verify that we've only staged the lizard logic with `git status` and `git diff`:

 ```
 $ git status config/routes.rb